emdio/GnugoAnalyse/README.txt

-This group of scripts read the sgf files sent to myaccount@myaccount.com, analyse them wtih the help of gnugo and send the result of the analysis to the original email address
+This group of scripts read the sgf files sent to myaccount@myaccount.com, analyse them wtih the help of gnugo and send the result of the analysis to the original email address.

+SGF are "smart game format", a file format to store Go records: http://senseis.xmp.net/?SmartGameFormat

+Gnugo is a free software Go engine: https://en.wikipedia.org/wiki/GNU_Go

 A json file is needed with the info:
 {